Baidu: Controversies

+By the late 2010s Baidu's search engine had come under criticism for being a walled garden largely directing users to contents published on platforms under Baidu's control rather than acting as a gateway to the contents of the wider internet, partly as a result of Baidu's own actions, but also as a result of rival internet companies refusing to allow their content to be indexed by Baidu.
+In a viral 2019 blog post entitled "Baidu search engine is dead", communications scholar Fang Kecheng proclaimed that “Baidu.com is no longer a place for you to search for content on China’s internet, but rather an internal search for Baidu content. ..
+It won’t lead you to good quality food for the spirit from China’s internet, but content hoarded at home, gone bad.” citing the frequent high placement of results from low quality self-published blogposts on Baijiahao, a blogging platform run by Baidu.

+U.S. 'Military' Listing

+In June 2026 the United States Department of Defense added the company to its list of "Chinese military companies."

-Death of Wei Zexi
+Baidu search advertising and the death of Wei Zexi

 In 2016, Baidu's P4P search results reportedly contributed to the death of a student who tried an experimental cancer therapy he found online.
 The 21-year-old college student was named Wèi Zéxī (魏则西), who studied in Xidian University.
 Wei was diagnosed with synovial sarcoma, a rare form of cancer.
 He found the Second Hospital of the Beijing Armed Police Corps (武警北京市总队第二医院) through the search engine Baidu, on which the hospital had been promoting itself.
 The treatment proved unsuccessful and Wèi died in April 2016.

 After Wei's family spent around 200,000 yuan (around US$31,150) for treatment in the hospital, Wei Zexi died on 12 April 2016.
 The incident triggered massive online discussions after Wei's death.
 On 2 May 2016, Cyberspace Administration of China (CAC), the top watchdog for China's Internet space, dispatched a team of investigators to Baidu.
-The case is still ongoing.
 One report claimed medical advertising makes up for 30% of Baidu's ad revenue, much of which comes from for-profit hospitals that belong to the "Putian Network", a collection of hospitals across the country founded by medical entrepreneurs associated with the Putian region of Fujian province.
 The investigation led Chinese regulators to impose several restrictions on Baidu, including adding disclaimers to promotional content and establishing channels for complaints about Baidu services.
-In addition, Baidu's search function now largely directs users to contents published on platforms under Baidu's control, Chinese media scholar Fang Kecheng to proclaim that "Search engine Baidu is dead".